Patrischia Warmington - Chair

 Tony holds an honours degree in Social Science and an MA in Media Studies.
 He has carried out research on social issues/problems and Black history and in an exhibition curator on the latter topic.
 He was most recently a Senior lecturer at Lewisham College.

-Harry is a senior IT Manager with over 30 years experience within the IT industry.
+Harry is a Senior IT Manager with over 30 years experience within the IT industry.
 He has managed project teams of up to 300, specialising in staff change, training and development.
 His expertise in service improvement processes spans 20 years.
 Harry is also a volunteer mentor for young people helping them to respect themselves and others and empowering them to excel in whatever they set their minds to achieve.
 He is an accredited Business Analyst and has successfully managed projects large projects.

-Lin holds an honours degree in history and is a PRINCE2 and APM certified management professional, possessing over 10 years’ experience within project/programme /portfolio and operational management alongside new business development experience.
-She has extensive experience of leading on a range of employment/training/education programmes, advice services and young people provisions.
+Lin holds an honours degree in history and is a PRINCE2 and APM certified management professional, possessing over 10 years’ experience within project/program/portfolio and operational management alongside new business development experience.
+She has extensive experience of leading on a range of employment/training/education programs, advice services and young people provisions.
 Currently, Lin leads on the employment and work and learning departments for St Mungos, and occupies an additional role as St Mungos BAME network HR lead.
 Lin has a keen interest in working to support people of colour to excel in their chosen careers and actively works to support such progression.

 Born in Jamaica, and one of the oldest Board members, Desmond worked in the motor industry for over thirty years at Fords, which is where many black men emigrated from the West Indies to work in the late 50’s.
 He is a holder of a full City & Guilds technological certificate, and a Certificate in Education.
-Desmond has planned, developed and delivered training programmes; worked in middle-management for over thirty years.
+Desmond has planned, developed and delivered training programs while working in middle-management for over thirty years.
 He has also volunteered his skills various statutory agencies and community organisations and has served on a number of management committees, planning committees and remuneration panels.

 Deborah’s Board membership has included, Derby City Challenge, Derby Consortium, East Midlands Arts Consortium, and Primary Employment, Education and Training Board (PEPT) (Chair).
 Deborah’s lifelong interest in the relationship between the mind and body, streamed from her own interests in Dance.
 This guided her to formally study the ‘spirit’ and its flow through a person, into the Arts.
 Deborah has facilitated hundreds of undergraduate and postgraduate students in Higher Education.
 In her professional academic career at the Derbyshire Business School, University of Derby.